-Separate and set up IT systems within a tight
+Separate and set up IT systems within a tight transition time frame

 In this acquisition, Coronado purchased a fully operating business (the Curragh mine) from Wesfarmers Resources Limited (WRL).
 Included in the acquisition were ‘functional IT systems at the moment of handover’ – without any disruption to the running of the mine.
 The timeline from sale to transition was just 3 months.

 Meanwhile, the small team that was staying with WRL (i.e. not part of the Coronado purchase) also needed new systems set up and ready to go.
 A time critical, double-pronged challenge for Codify.
 “The project team led by the Resources business needed to ensure an effective separation,” said Mike Dixon, CFO WRL.
 “We needed a setup that could work for the team staying with WRL and to ensure we handed over fully operational IT systems to the buyer (Coronado).”

 “The critical thing was timing from a contractual point of view.
 We had a specific time period within which the transition had to happen.
 There could be no compromise on the outcomes due to the many obligations at play.”

 ~ Conrad Gagner, Technology Manager, Coronado Curragh (who was with WRL before the transition)

 A two-phase process supports the transition for both WRL and Coronado